 Depending on your webcam’s features and specs, the Camera app allows you to control the “Photo quality.”

-The options you get here vary on your webcam’s make and model and can include various sizes in megapixels, as well as different aspect ratio settings, such as 16:9 or the traditional 4:3.
+The options you get here vary depending on your webcam’s make and model and can include various sizes in megapixels, as well as different aspect ratio settings, such as 16:9 or the traditional 4:3.

 When you use your webcam to shoot a photo or a video, if it has a flash, the Camera app can use it to quickly spread light before taking the actual photo or video.
 It can then use that light to adjust the webcam’s focus better.
 In the Camera app, this setting is called “Focus light,” and, by default, it should match the settings of the flash.
 However, you can also choose to set it to Auto or “Always off.”